joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 With this set up we can then push to our master branch and Travis will start a new job.
 Travis will generate the documentation and then push it to the documentation repository.
-If the Travis build fails make sure to check the log file.
+If the Travis build would fail make sure to check the log file.
 From the log it should be clear what went wrong.

 ### GitHub Pages
-Now we have our documentatin in a repository ready to go.
+Now we have our documentation in a repository ready to go.
 We only have to tell GitHub to start serving it using GitHub pages.

 In the documentation repository, go to the settings tab.